 Foster Brook: Located next to the Point Wolfe River, this backcountry campsite is reached by backpacking the Foster Brook Trail or a portion of the Marven Lake Trail to the Foster Brook Trail.
 The first 1.9 km of the Foster Brook Trail starts with a steady uphill climb, followed by a very steep descent into the Point Wolfe River valley.
 The next 1 km to the campsite follows the river upstream and has more gradual elevation changes.
 If accessing the campsite from the Marven Lake Trail, the first 2 km of the Marven Lake Trail are on a very steep uphill grade.
 The balance of the trail to the junction with the Foster Brook Trail has more gradual elevation changes.
-From here, it is a 1.4 km very steep descent into the Point Wolfe River.
+From here, it is a 1.4 km very steep descent into the Point Wolfe River valley.
+At this point, you will have to ford the Point Wolfe River.
 The campsite is located a short distance downstream from the river crossing.